-We made front page news after setting up a helpline for people who may have fallen victim to scammers offering upgrades, fixes and maintenance to solar panels which are not required.
+We made front page news after setting up a helpline for people who may have fallen victim to scammers offering unrequired upgrades, fixes and maintenance to solar panels.
 AES Solar was applauded by MSP Richard Lochhead for the initiative.

 In signing off for the Christmas holidays and the end of 2017 I wish to pass on my gratitude and thanks to a wonderfully talented team of staff we have at AES Solar.
 We are embracing innovation and new technologies and we are always pushing to be at the forefront of everything related to solar energy.